devpro/container-images/README.md

-# container-images
+# Container images

-Container image definitions
+Container image definitions to provide examples & best pratices, and push images on a registry.